holehouse-lab/PIMMS/README.md

 And assuming these work, install `mdtraj`:

-	# Then install mdtraj, which provides the xtc library backend
+	# Then install mdtraj, which provides the xtc library backend - this is
+	# what lets us write VMD-compatible trajectories
 	conda install mdtraj

 This should all work out of the box without issue. _At this stage_ if anything goes wrong its outside of my hands (although I'm happy to offer advice).